All Episodes

 All of a sudden, all of us deniers, all of us skeptics, go home and tell your wives, your spouses.

-I, of course, have uh none, neither.
+I, of course, have none, neither.

 But you can do it for me.

-You can go home, and you can say, honey, I just read the most amazing thing.
+You can go home and you can say, honey, I just read the most amazing thing.

-We gotta stop shopping.
+We got to stop shopping.

 Shopping is killing the planet.

-Tell them no, it's shopping that's killing the polar bears.
+It's shopping that's killing the polar bears.

 We've got to stop shopping.